atekumalla/website-creator/README.md

 # Website Development App
-This is a simple app that uses an LLM to generate a website based on a user's request.
+This is a simple app that uses an LLM to generate a website (HTML and CSS) based on a user's request.
+It takes a screenshot of a website as an inout and generates a list of steps/milestones on how to implement that website and also implements the steps and generates HTML amd CSS files

 1. **OpenAI Integration**: The app is connected to OpenAI's API, allowing it to leverage state-of-the-art language models for generating responses.